cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 ~~~~~

 It is beyond the scope of this manual to discuss how to get an account
 on Microsoft Azure.
-However we do provide a convenient documentation at
+However, we do provide a convenient documentation at
 :doc:`../accounts/azure`.

 The ``cloudmesh.yaml`` file needs to be set up as follows for the